pootlepress/business-pack/README.txt

 == Description ==

 = Business pack =

-The business Pack includes a number of new drag and drop modules.
+The Business Pro Pack includes a number of cool new drag and drop modules:

-Modules included, number counter, accordian, tabs, testimonials and maps.
+* Number counter
+* Accordian
+* Tabs
+* Testimonials
+* Google maps

 == Installation ==